Best and Worst Hospitals in NYC (2021)

-- Falls: Hospital staff does not always take preventative steps to avoid patient falls.
+- Falls: Hospital staff do not always take preventative steps to avoid patient falls.
 Make sure the hospital staff is assessing your fall risk from admission.
 Let them know if you have fallen recently and where you need assistance.

-- Antibiotic Misuse: Antibiotics are overprescribed and can lead to “superbug” infections that are hard to treat.
+- Antibiotic Misuse: Antibiotics are overprescribed and can lead to “superbug” infections that are difficult to treat.
 Know why your doctor is prescribing an antibiotic and the risks to your health before taking them.

-NYC Medical Malpractice Experts
+NYC Medical Malpractice Experts You Can Trust

 Hospitals owe it to their patients to provide the highest quality of care.
 For over 60 years, our medical malpractice attorneys at Pazer, Epstein, Jaffe & Fein, have been fighting for victims of medical negligence in New York City.
 If you or a loved one has sustained a serious illness or injury due to hospital negligence, our winning team of medical malpractice attorneys is here to support you.
 Contact us today for a free case evaluation to discuss your options.

 Hallie Levine.
 “5 Common Medical Mistakes to Avoid in the Hospital”.
 Consumer Reports.(Retrieved May 23, 2019) https://www.consumerreports.org/health/five-dangerous-hospital-mistakes/